JMDKC/jmdkc.github.io/_posts/2018-12-02-basquiat-flv.md

 [Miró: La couleur de mes rêves](https://www.grandpalais.fr/en/node/50533) at the Grand Palais was just as impressive, though the artist getting the retrospective, with his crowd-pleasing warmth and joy, could hardly have been more distant.

-“When I’m awake I always dream,” Miró famously said - which you can definitely see in his adorable *Hare’*, on loan from the Guggenheim collection.
+“When I’m awake I always dream,” Miró famously said - which you can definitely see in his adorable *Hare*, on loan from the Guggenheim collection.

 ![installation view](/Assets/basquiat-flv-3.jpg)